laczkol/QVG/README.md

 `BASENAME_SNPdensity.snpden` and `BASENAME_SNPdensity.snpden.pdf`: These files show the SNP-density along the reference genome in tabular and in `pdf` format.

-`BASENAME_vcfstats_p1.txt`: Assuming a given ploidy vcf statistics are stored in this file, which contain the total number of sites and the type of variants.
+`BASENAME_vcfstats_p1.txt`: Assuming a given ploidy vcf statistics are stored in this file, which contains the total number of sites and the type of variants.

 `BASENAME_pooled.vcf`, `BASENAME_pooled_GT.tsv` and `BASENAME_pooled_GT.pdf`: The variants observed when assuming pooled sequencing are stored in `vcf` and `tsv` format, whereas the frequency of allele-balance values are plotted and output in `pdf`.

-`BASENAME_vcfstats_pooled.txt`: Assuming pooled sequencing vcf statistics are stored in this file, which contain the total number of sites and the type of variants.
+`BASENAME_vcfstats_pooled.txt`: Assuming pooled sequencing vcf statistics are stored in this file, which contains the total number of sites and the type of variants.

-The fasta file `BASENAME_REFERENCE-SEQUENCE-ID.fa` contains the sequence of the dominant genome found in the given sample before the masking of non-sequenced regions and the masked genome sequence is stored in `BASENAME_masked.fasta`.
+The fasta file `BASENAME_REFERENCE-SEQUENCE-ID.fa` contains the sequence of the dominant genome found in the given sample before the masking of non-sequenced regions, and the masked genome sequence is stored in `BASENAME_masked.fasta`.